metacall/gsoc-2022/README.md

 You can send the proposal link to any readable format you wish: Google Docs, plain text, in markdown... and preferably hosted online, accessible with a common browser **without downloading anything**.

-You can also ask for a review anytime to the community or mentor candidates before the student application deadline.
+You can also ask for a review anytime to the community or mentor candidates before the contributor application deadline.
 It's much easier if you get feedback early than to wait for the last moment.

 ## Project Ideas